,

 And we did.

 I didn’t know we would.
 In fact, I wrote this the night before surgery.
-And I was so, so worried for all that was to come.
+I was so, so worried for all that was to come.

 But the people who know us, either on social media or in real life, know that all my worries were for naught.
 Because … we’ve been fine.
 It’s been easy.
 Yes, he takes meds every twelve hours, something he’ll do for the rest of his life.
 And he gets labs drawn every month, something he’ll do for the rest of his life.